-So far, all hybrid CFD-MD applications have been restricted to extremely fast flow field of O(100) m/s velocity.
-The difficulty of solving moderate-speed flow field by a hybrid approach is explained as follows.
-The hydrodynamic time scale is expressed as a function of characteristic size and kinematic viscosity.
-This implies that the sampling interval is fixed regardless of the change in velocity.
-This, in turn, results in the impossibility to handle the sampling duration.
+So far, all hybrid CFD-MD applications have been restricted to an extremely fast flow field of O(100) m/s velocity.
+The difficulty of solving a moderate-speed flow field by a hybrid approach is explained as follows.
+The hydrodynamic time scale is expressed as a function of characteristic size and kinematic viscosity, which implies that the sampling interval is fixed regardless of the change in velocity.
+This rigidity makes it impossible to handle the sampling duration.
 Increasing the system size proportional to the square of the velocity change remains the only possible way to maintain the same statistical accuracy.
-Unfortunately, submitting excessively large-scaled simulation on public supercomputers unfavorably takes far long time to get allocated.
-In worse case, the simulation may exceed the capacity of the system.
+Unfortunately, submitting excessively large-scaled simulation on public supercomputers is unfavorable because allocation takes far too long.
+In the worse case, the simulation may exceed the capacity of the system.
 Thus, a different approach is necessary for efficiently simulating the low-speed flow field.

-We propose sampling multiple independent hybrid simulations from a smaller domain instead of trying to run a single hybrid simulation in the large domain.
-The initial velocity component at individual problem set is differently determined from a Maxwell-Boltzmann distribution and solutions from independent simulations are averaged to produce the final solution.
-The labour of manually administrating multiple job executions is resolved by using a BigJob framework, which is to be discussed in the Section 3.
+We propose sampling multiple independent hybrid simulations in a smaller domain instead of attempting to run a single hybrid simulation in a large domain.
+The initial velocity component in the individual datasets is determined differently from a Maxwell-Boltzmann distribution.
+Solutions for independent simulations are averaged to produce the final solution.
+The labor of manually administrating multiple job executions is resolved by using a BigJob framework, which is discussed in Section 3.

-Along with the advantage in computing capability, sampling multiple experiments provides another advantage of less-sensitivity to coupling conditions.
-Even if the coupling parameters are ill-chosen, highly noisy individual solution can be refined by the enough number of independent samples.
-This advantage also increases the value of capturing the magnitude of statistical noise in Section 2.4.1., because the requirement of predicting the macroscopic velocity in the sampled layer becomes less important.
+In addition to advantage for computing capability, sampling multiple experiments provides the advantage of less sensitivity to coupling conditions.
+Even if the coupling parameters are ill chosen, a highly noisy individual solution can be refined by a sufficient number of independent samples.
+This advantage also increases the value of capturing the magnitude of the statistical noise as discussed in Section 2.4.1. because the requirement of predicting the macroscopic velocity in the sampled layer becomes less important.

 Temporal Coupling Schemes

-Two conventionally used coupling approaches of synchronized and sequential coupling strategies are depicted in Fig. 2.
-In synchronized coupling, CFD and MD codes exchange the information in the overlapping region at each sampling interval (denoted by t) and independently evolve to the next exchange time step.
-In contrast, one domain advances to the next exchange time step and leads its counterpart to approach this point in sequential coupling.
-Comparing these two mechanisms, synchronized coupling has a far better parallel efficiency because both codes independently evolve to the next sampling interval, while sequential approach is expected to produce more time-accurate solution because the boundary condition on following domain (CFD domain in the figure) is implicitly imposed.
-Unfortunately, both strategies contain the time-lagging phenomenon in CFD boundary region, because averaged molecular dynamic properties over backward sampling duration (from nt - nts to nt) represents the CFD boundary condition at that instance (nt).
-Extrapolation from previous MD solutions is necessary to eliminate the time-lagging by half of sampling duration (nts /2) in the CFD boundary zone.
+Two conventionally used coupling strategies—synchronized and sequential—are depicted in Fig. 2.
+In synchronized coupling, CFD and MD codes exchange information in the overlapping region at each sampling interval (denoted by t) and independently evolve to the next exchange time step.
+In contrast, in sequential coupling, one domain advances to the next exchange time step and leads its counterpart to approach this point.
+Comparison of these two mechanisms shows that synchronized coupling has a far better parallel efficiency because both codes independently evolve to the next sampling interval, while the sequential approach is expected to produce a more time-accurate solution because the boundary condition of the following domain (the CFD domain shown in Fig. 2) is implicitly imposed.
+Unfortunately, both strategies contain the time-lagging phenomenon in the CFD boundary region because molecular dynamic properties averaged over the backward sampling duration (from nt - nts to nt) represent the CFD boundary condition at that instance (nt).
+Extrapolation from previous MD solutions is necessary to eliminate the time lag to half that of the sampling duration (nts /2) in the CFD boundary zone.